BitcoinDesign/Guide/guide/savings-wallet/time-based-recovery.md

 #### Enabling the recovery path

 The final step of the wallet creation flow is to enable the recovery path.
-Although they are a great way to increase fault tolerance, and thus prevent loss of funds, we want this option to be treated as an optional feature that is not forced on users.
-That means we need to provide users with all the information they need to make an appropriate decision.
+Although they are a great way to increase fault tolerance, and thus prevent loss of funds, we want this option to be treated as an optional feature.

+{% include image-gallery.html pages = page.images_creation-recovery-path %}

-If the recovery path is enabled, our application uses smart defaults to propose a suitable key scheme, based on the wallet.
+If the recovery path is enabled, our application uses smart defaults to propose a suitable key scheme, based on the primary wallet configuration.
 Since we are creating a 2-of-3 wallet, the application will suggest a 1-of-3 recovery path.
-This recommendation will be different for other wallet types.

 It also suggests that the recovery path will be unlocked after 6 months, if the funds have not been spent.
 However, users can always choose a different timeframe that better suits their situation.
 In addition, our application also provides users with the option to set reminders at different times before the recovery path unlocks.

-{% include image-gallery.html pages = page.images_creation-recovery-path %}

 Note that the scope of this feature is quite narrow because it is aimed at an audience with basic knowledge of bitcoin.
 You might want to offer more customization options, based on your own target audience.